OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/quantile.md

 ---
 title: quantile
-description: This documentation page provides detailed information on the concept of quantile, a statistical term which refers to the values that divide a set of observations into specified proportions.
+description: "This documentation page provides detailed information on the concept" of quantile, a statistical term which refers to the values that divide a set of observations into specified proportions.
 The page also includes parameters for customizing the quantile function.